ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 |[Truncate](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.PinSiteData-1.Truncate.html)|Returns integer portion of every element in current `PinSiteData` object.|`double`, `decimnal`, `float`|

 ### Usage Considerations

 1. The `Invert`, `Log10`, and `SquareRoot` methods return a scalar double value per site by default.
 When the underlying data type `T` of the `PinSiteData<T>` object is an array, the `TResult` type must be explicitly specified as a `double` array with the same dimensions as `T`.
 Otherwise, a `Math_ArrayDimensionMismatch` exception is thrown.
-1. The count input value passed to the `ShiftLeft` and `ShiftRight` operators must be positive, otherwise an exception `Math_ShiftCountMustBePositive` is thrown
+1. The count input value passed to the `ShiftLeft` and `ShiftRight` operators must be positive, otherwise an exception `Math_ShiftCountMustBePositive` is thrown.

 ### Exceptions

 1. **`Math_ArrayDimensionMismatch`**: This exception occurs when array dimensions of the result array and input array are not matching.
 The exception message follows “*When the underlying type, `T`, of the `SiteData` or `PinSiteData` object being operated on is an array, the TResult must also be an array of equal dimensions as the underlying type, `T`.*”.
 1. **`Math_OperationNotSupported`** : This exception occurs when the operand/operands data type is not supported.
 The exception message follows “*The `<math operation>` operation on the `<data type>` data type is not supported.*”.
 1. **`Math_ShiftCountMustBePositive`**: This exception occurs when the shift count is given negative.
 The exception message follows “*The number of bits to shift must be positive.*”.

 ### Examples

 ```csharp
 //Allowed Operation